25-NB: Chemistry

 General structure of 25-NB derivatives, where R is usually 2,5-dimethoxy-4-(alkyl or halogen), R_{1} is usually H but rarely methyl, and Cyc is usually 2-substituted phenyl but can be other heterocycles.

 The 25-NB compounds are mostly N-benzylphenethylamines, though in some cases the phenyl ring of the N-benzyl group is replaced by other heterocycles such as thiophene, pyridine, furan, tetrahydrofuran, benzodioxole or naphthalene, among others.

 Generally speaking, they have methoxy groups at the 2 and 5 positions of the phenyl ring, a substitution such as a halogen or alkyl group at the 4 position of the phenyl ring, and a methoxy or other substitution (e.g., hydroxyl, fluoro) at the 2 position of the N-benzyl ring.
-More rarely, other substitution patterns may be present (see e.g. NBOMe-mescaline, 25G-NBOMe, 2CBFly-NBOMe, 25C-NB3OMe).
+More rarely, other substitution patterns may be present (see e.g. NBOMe-mescaline, 2,4,6-TMPEA-NBOMe, 25G-NBOMe, 2CBFly-NBOMe, 25C-NB3OMe).
 They differ from the 2C series by the presence of the N-benzyl moiety.

 Rarely an alpha-methyl group is present making them N-benzyl amphetamines rather than N-benzyl phenethylamines, but this greatly reduces potency and activity.
 However in some cases where a side chain methyl group is cyclised back to the ring (e.g. in 2CBCB-NBOMe) or links the two alpha positions (e.g. in DMBMPP), this can improve selectivity for the 5-HT_{2A} receptor subtype.